PotatoMan970/PotatoMan970/README.md

 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Js,html,Css
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Crypticgalaxy66@gmail.com or discord: Potato Man#0760
+- 📫 How to reach me CrypticGalaxy66@gmail.com